What is it?

 As well as making sure our ability to manage South Swale Nature Reserve isn’t compromised (and ideally is improved), we will be scrutinising the survey work to ensure it is adequate and appropriate to assess the impacts of these proposals on the wildlife and habitats within and around it.
 We will be seeking to influence any decisions made to get the best possible outcome for wildlife.
 This is a very important area for wildlife, we need to ensure that it stays that way and becomes richer and better for nature in the future.
 We site on a 'Habitat Management Steering Group' convened by the applicant, alongside Natural England and the RSPB.

-A 'Phase 2 Public Consultation' runs from the 31st May to the 13th July 2018.
+A 'Phase 2 Public Consultation' ran from the 31st May to the 13th July 2018.
 Kent Wildlife Trust's response to this consultation can be downloaded at the bottom of this page.

 What can other people do?

 These proposals have been classed as a Nationally Significant Infrastructure Project and as such will be determined in a different way to a ‘normal’ planning application.
-The developer will be undertaking consultation with relevant stakeholders, including local people, and a A 'Phase 2 Public Consultation' is underway now and runs until the 13th July 2018.
-It is this stage, before the application is submitted, that is the best time to input your views.
-See the developer’s website for information about how to do this.
+The developer has undertaken a couple of rounds of consultation with relevant stakeholders, including local people, including a A 'Phase 2 Public Consultation' that ran from the 31st May until the 13th July 2018.
+We are now expecting an actual application to be submitted to the planning inspectorate by the end of 2018.
+See the developer’s website for more information.

 When they submit their application, they will need to convince the Planning Inspectorate (an independent government body) that they have given sufficient opportunity for others to have their say, and have taken these views into account in their plans (e.g. have attempted to deal with the various grounds for objection raised by members of the public).
 Assuming the application is accepted, Planning Inspectors will then examine it, a process which may include further written representations and a hearing, and make a recommendation to the Secretary of State.
 The Secretary of State will then make the final decision.